6 Things You Need to Know About Buying Shrimp

 As with buying all seafood, follow your nose.
 Does the store—and the shrimp—smell fresh, or do you get a whiff of ammonia, chlorine, or boat bilge?
 Observe the general condition of the shrimp (and the other seafood in the case).
 Does it rest on clean ice or languish in a pool of milky liquid?
 Don’t be embarrassed to ask for a smell—that’s the best way to gauge freshness.

 If you don’t live near a good fish market, consider purchasing shrimp online.
-Two purveyors I have had good luck with are Farm-2-Market and Walter’s Caviar and Seafood.
+A purveyor I have had good luck with is Farm-2-Market.
 I know, it violates my “buy local” credo, but sometimes you gotta do what you gotta do.
 Keep in mind that shrimp is a seasonal product, so be prepared to substitute one variety of shrimp for another when necessary.

 Finally, here are a few tips to help you maintain the value of your investment: